 In study hospitals, the cardiac arrest team will be activated by clinical staff via the hospital switchboard as is usual practice.
 On arrival at the event, the cardiac arrest team will deliver care in accordance with Resuscitation Council UK guidelines.
 A member of the in-hospital cardiac arrest team who is trained in trial procedures and Good Clinical Practice (GCP), and who has been authorised to enrol patients on the delegation log, will screen the patient to assess their eligibility.
-This will usually be the member of the in-hospital cardiac arrest team who is designated to manage the patient’s airway, however another member of the team may enrol the patient providing they are trained and authorised to do so, and a clinician permitted to undertake tracheal intubation and supraglottic airway placement is managing the patient’s airway.
+This will usually be the member of the in-hospital cardiac arrest team who is designated to manage the patient’s airway, however another member of the team may enrol the patient providing they are trained and authorised to do so, and a clinician permitted to undertake both tracheal intubation and supraglottic airway placement is present to manage the patient’s airway.
 Our recent national survey shows that this is most commonly a doctor who is training to become a consultant in either anaesthesia or intensive care (9).
 This approach will enable study recruitment to be undertaken on a 24/7 basis.
+Before a clinician permitted to undertake both tracheal intubation and supraglottic airway placement arrives, and randomisation can proceed, the airway will be managed according to usual practice in that hospital site.
+This will usually be bag-mask ventilation, but may be the temporary placement of a SGA device in some centres.

 A record of the event will be made in the study screening log subsequently.
 If a patient is identified as being eligible, then the patient will proceed to randomisation.